Key Takeaways:

 - Customizable heat level to suit your taste

 Your homemade empanadas deserve better than plain store-bought sauce.
-This easy empanada dipping sauce recipe brings together bright citrus, rich garlic, and just the right kick of heat to make your empanadas shine.
+This easy Empanada Dipping Sauce recipe brings together bright citrus, rich garlic, and just the right kick of heat to make your empanadas shine.
+If you love exploring different specialty and dipping sauces, this one deserves a spot in your collection.
 Ready in just 5 minutes!

 Nutrition Information (per 1/4 cup serving)